 Practice Makes Perfect Complete German Grammar

 You don’t need me to tell you practice makes perfect.
 And you probably already know that the basis of learning any language is grammar.
 That’s what makes the workbooks from Practice Makes Perfect, well, perfect.
 Learners can take their time and go through the workbook and complete exercises as often as they’d like.
-The answer key in the back of the book, too.
+The answer key is in the back of the book, too.
 There are also additional workbooks available focusing on topics like verb tenses and vocab.

 Short Stories In German Parallel Text

-I can tell you from personal experience, there feeling of satisfaction you get when you read your first novel in German is like no other.
+I can tell you from personal experience, that the feeling of satisfaction you get when you read your first novel in German is like no other.
 But German language learning is like any other skill.
 Before you can run, you have to walk.
-Penguin’s Short Stories in German is a is like a great set of training wheels.
+Penguin’s Short Stories in German is like a great set of training wheels.
 You don’t have to be able to read a whole novel to enjoy the story.
 Plus, because it’s a parallel text, the German is on one page and the English translation is on the opposite page.
 This means you can easily look between the left and right pages as needed for some assistance.

 Sling’s German TV Package

 In our fully connected world, it still isn’t very easy to get German television programming in your home if you live abroad.
-If you’re looking for something really special to gift your special German language learner, consider a subscription to streaming television service Sling with the German language package.
+If you’re looking for something really special to gift your special German language learner, consider a subscription to the streaming television service Sling with the German language package.
 The German Mosaic add-on includes German public broadcaster Deutsche Welle’s DW Deutsch+ and popular pay-TV broadcaster ProSieben.Sat1 Welt.
-With a click of the television remote, your friend can be watching German-language programming without any worries of regional blackouts or availability.
+With a click of the television remote, your friend can be watching German-language programming without any worries about regional blackouts or availability.